As a merchant, Chargebee provides a powerful configuration capability that you can use to build the checkout, the way you want.

 Chargebee uses Google Autocomplete to suggest addresses as your customer starts to type in.
 On enabling this option, your customers can easily choose their address from the suggestion.

-Note: Autocomplete addresses also works in the self serve portal when the customer wants to add/edit billing/shipping address.
+Autocomplete addresses also works in the self-serve portal when the customer wants to modify billing/shipping address.